kwikius/mixer_lang/README.md

 In this implementation, the expression is built *once* using an expression-tree built on the heap.
 Types are verified during building so there is no runtime casting or unboxing and no runtime bytecode interpreter or lookup, so the resulting tree is fast to execute.
-During building of the tree, constants are folded so producing a fast,small footprint for the resulting expression.
+During building of the tree, constants are folded, producing a small, fast footprint for the resulting expression.

 Image Size
 ----------